daniellondono777/Ixxler/README.md

 # Ixxler
-Utility for downloading, obfuscating, running in memory, and deleting associated logs in Unix
+Utility for downloading, obfuscating, running in memory, and deleting associated logs in Windows